krishkribo/3D_GDM-RSON/dataset_generation/Readme.md

 Use the two rviz config files ```rviz_window1.rviz and rviz_window2.rviz``` to visualize environment, boudingbox, object detection and point clouds of the objects used in data generation process.

 ### Model Note:
 * The models provided in the spawn_models/models/sim_models/meshes folder is for sample only.
-The complete model data used in the data generation process are available at https://drive.google.com/drive/folders/1O0PbzgXksPJ_bQMj5TcLGX566lPRlv8R?usp=sharing (s1-s5)
+The complete 3D models used in this data generation process are available at https://drive.google.com/drive/folders/1O0PbzgXksPJ_bQMj5TcLGX566lPRlv8R?usp=sharing (s1-s5)

-* ```gen_model-sdf_config.py``` file in spawn_models folder generates the custom sdf and config for all models.
+* ```gen_model-sdf_config.py``` file in spawn_models folder generates the custom sdf and config files for all models.

-* The models with custom sdf and config files used in this experiment are available at https://drive.google.com/drive/folders/1216AoY10cXdcDJ8BrWmL3o3oIvzx1j7m?usp=sharing which contain 25 object categories with 5 objects in each category.
+* The models with custom sdf and config files in this experiment are available at https://drive.google.com/drive/folders/1216AoY10cXdcDJ8BrWmL3o3oIvzx1j7m?usp=sharing which contain 25 object categories with 5 objects in each category.

 _Thesis work, University of Groningen_